PGA Cup: History

-The first two contests, at Pinehurst, North Carolina in 1973 and 1974, were contested for the Diamondhead Cup.
+The first two contests, at Pinehurst, North Carolina, in 1973 and 1974, were contested for the Diamondhead Cup.
 Diamondhead Corp. was the owner of Pinehurst and sponsored the event.
 From 1975, the event was organised by the two PGAs and became known as the PGA Cup.

 In 1990 the event was opened up to the golfers from continental Europe but from 1996 the British PGA team was again restricted to players from Great Britain and Ireland.

-The 2017 PGA Cup, the 28th contest, was held on the Longcross course at Foxhills Golf Club, Ottershaw, Surrey from 15 to 17 September and was won by Great Britain and Ireland by a score of 16 to 10, their second successive victory.
+The 2017 PGA Cup was held on the Longcross course at Foxhills Golf Club, Ottershaw, Surrey, from 15 to 17 September and was won by Great Britain and Ireland by a score of 16 to 10, their second successive victory.

-The 2019 PGA Cup, the 29th contest, was held on the Fazio Foothills course at Omni Barton Creek Resort & Spa, Austin, Texas from 27 to 29 September and was won by the United States by a score of 14 to 12, their first outright victory since 2011.
+The 2019 PGA Cup was held on the Fazio Foothills course at Omni Barton Creek Resort & Spa, Austin, Texas, from 27 to 29 September and was won by the United States by a score of 14 to 12, their first outright victory since 2011.